MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/common-issues-resolutions-solution-checker.md

 To delete the Solution Checker solution:

-1. As a System Administrator or as a System Customizaer, open up your PowerApps portal by going to https://web.powerapps.com/environments
+1. As a System Administrator or as a System Customizer, open up your PowerApps portal by going to https://web.powerapps.com/environments
 2. Click on **Solutions**
 3. Select **PowerApps Checker** and click on **Delete**